 Is there anything at UCLA you wish you could have done if you had more time?

 I wish I would have taken more advantage of the various research programs at UCLA.
-There are numerous scholarships to help with research-related costs and there is a whole are centers dedicated to helping undergraduates with research projects, UCR-HASS and UCR-Sciences!
+There are numerous scholarships to help with research-related costs and there are centers dedicated to helping undergraduates with research projects, UCR-HASS and UCR-Sciences!

 If you had the opportunity to do to give your younger self advice, what would it be?